oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 **Tune the text chunk size for improving result and accuracy**

 6. We can tweak the chunk size parameter, in this example we are setting MAX words per text chunk to 300.
-This averages to a text chunck size of 1600 characters.
+This averages to a text chunk size of 1600 characters.
 The below SQL will show the first 4 records.

 ```
 %%sql